Fragility of reaction-diffusion models to competing advective processes

-The prediction that $s^*_+ \rightarrow const >0$ as $a\rightarrow 0$ at fixed $b$ is most surprising.
-A parcel of mass that enters the AL - for however brief a period of time - will travel with speed $1$ downstream, and because this is a continuum theory, there will always be mass present in the AL. Therefore, the seeding process advances with speed $1$.
+The prediction that $s^*_+ \rightarrow \mathrm{const} >0$ as $a\rightarrow 0$ at fixed $b$ is most surprising.
+A parcel of mass that enters the AL - for however brief a period of time - will travel with speed $1$ downstream, and because this is a continuum theory, there will always be mass present in the AL. So, the seeding process advances with speed $1$.
 The speed of the front is defined at a constant density contour, so in general it is $<1$.
-The smallness of probability of entering the AL is reflected in $\rho\rightarrow 0$ as $a \rightarrow 0$ \cite{Footnote6}.
+Note that $a \rightarrow 0$ causes $\rho\rightarrow 0$.